 2. Millennials thrive in creative fields

-For example, 1 in 5 Millennial Full-Time Independents self-describe as creative professionals (think graphic design, writers and photographers), compared with only 1 in 10 of non-Millennial Full-Time Independents.
+For example, 1 in 5 Millennial entrepreneurs who are Full-Time Independents self-describe as creative professionals (think graphic design, writers and photographers), compared with only 1 in 10 of non-Millennial Full-Time Independents.

 3. Millennials are ambitious